 The BRANZ article is based on thermal computer simulations and found that "...for a traditional slab-on-ground floor without insulation ... the thermal resistances of the (pod insulated) floors are similar for a building with 100 mm deep walls."
 For 250mm deep walls the simulations found an R-value increase of 20% compared to an uninsulated slab.

 The Firth Design Guide on the other hand refers to NZS4214:2006 and lists quite significant R-value increases due to the RibRaft system.
 It should be noted that the referenced Standard does not specifically cover pod insulation systems and only deals with total slab insulation and slab edge insulation.

-So that means that you can use the DesNav calculator to show compliance with Clause H1 also for a non-housing building larger than 300m².
-If the building fails to comply you can either increase the insulation levels to meet NZS4218 (using the DesNav calculator) or instead you check whether it complies with NZS4243 (which is not part of the DesNav calculator).
+That means that you can use the Design Navigator calculator to show compliance with Clause H1 AS1 Edition 4 also for a building larger than 300m².
+If the building fails to comply you can either increase the insulation levels to meet NZS4218 (using the Design Navigator calculator) or instead you check whether it complies with NZS4243 (which is not part of the DesNav calculator).

 Note that for some large non-residential buildings you also need to show that the lighting power density complies with Clause H1.
 Usually your lighting consultant will be able to do these calculations for you.

 Since November 2021 a new Acceptable Solution is available for buildings larger than 300m² that are not housing.
 This is "AS2 Edition1".

 As with housing and buildings smaller than 300m² it includes a Schedule and a Calculation Method.
 The target R-values have been significantly increased compared to the NZS4243 which listed the target R-values for AS1 Edition 4.

 The Design Navigator includes AS2 Edition 1, i.e. the Schedule and Calculation Methods for large buildings.